coreos/docs/quay-enterprise/quay-enterprise-2.md

 ## Add your license to the Quay Enterprise

-### Quay Enterprise setup via config management

-Shutdown the running instance and add the `license` file downloaded above to be placed in the `conf/stack` directory, next to the existing `config.yaml`.

 ### Quay Enterprise setup as a container or under Kubernetes

 - Visit the management panel: